-It feels just not too long ago I had posted that I was moving to Vietnam and here it is ONLY 4.5 months away!
+It feels just not too long ago I had posted that I was traveling all over South East Asia and here it is ONLY 4.5 months away!
 I can hardly believe it!

 The hardest thing for me is not have an itinerary.
-I intentionally have NO firm plans because I am a hyper planner – I literally used to go on trips with excel spreadsheets so I can pack in everything I want to do, no joke.
-And, this lifetime adventure is going to be completely different – it’s going to be good for my soul.
+I intentionally have NO firm plans because I am a hyper planner, I literally used to go on trips with excel spreadsheets so I can pack in everything I want to do and capitalize my time, no joke.
+And, this lifetime adventure is going to be completely different, it’s going to be good for my soul.
 Kind of my personal version of Eat, Pray, Love.
-No plans, just taking things as they come, letting the Universe take me where ever it feels it’s best for me.
+No plans, just taking things as they come, letting the Universe take me where ever it feels is best for me.
 Meet new people, spend as much time with my oldest daughter before she moves back to Canada and taking care of my health and my soul.

 While I have no itinerary per se – what I do have is an idea of how I’d like to travel so that I can have meet up friends who plan on visiting and get an idea of costs (I am traveling on a set budget).

-When I first move there, I’ll stay in Ho Chi Minh City (Vietnam) for the first few weeks with my daughter so I can adjust to not having to work a 9-5, learn to relax and spoil her rotten.
+When I first head over, I’ll stay in Ho Chi Minh City, Vietnam for the first little while and spend as much time with my daughter as she will allow.
+Since I won’t be working my 9-5, I can learn to relax and spoil my kid rotten.

 So, here’s what I’m throwing around right now.
 1 month in each country (because Visas expire after 30 days and you need to leave the country) – see map.